-Like all good things, this time my childhood comes to an end.
+Like all good things, this time in my childhood comes to an end.
 One day I am sent home from school after Miss Rosenblum feels my head and says I have a fever.
 Instead of going straight to the garage, I go into my room and change clothes.
 I turn around and Jeff is standing in the doorway.
 He must have skipped that day.

 “Why are you home, runt?”

 “I was sent home with a fever.”

 “Let me see,” he comes toward me to touch my forehead.
-I’m scared but don’t flinch.
+I am scared but do not flinch.

 “Well, the little faggot’s got a fever,” he decides after feeling my head.